What Is Crohn’s Disease?

 Crohn’s disease is autoimmune related, and genetics play an important role.
 Recent research has shown that people who have the NOD2/CARD15 gene have an increased immune response to certain bacteria and yeasts that live in the GI tract.
 This immune response causes inflammation that leads to destruction, ulcers and scarring of the intestines.
 Other triggers, such as unhealthy foods, stress and certain medications may also contribute to this disease.

-Signs and Symptoms: How to Tell if You Might Have Crohn's Disease
+How To Tell If You Might Have Crohn’s Disease

 Common signs and symptoms of Crohn’s disease include:

 - Colicky abdominal pain that happens before (and gets better after) a bowel movement